-We encourage you to ask questions of the people looking after you, and to discuss your treatment until you are happy that you understand what is being done and why.
+We encourage you to ask questions to the doctors and nurses looking after you, and to discuss your treatment until you are happy that you understand what is being done and why.

 1 What will be done to help relieve my pain?